Fausts Enduring Influence

 -Oscar Wilde

-Mary Shelley’s novel Frankenstein has many faustian themes- Victor Frankenstein is a man experimenting at the outer limits like Faust, defying god and exploring dangerous knowledge by creating a human being through the use of science.
+Mary Shelley’s novel Frankenstein also explores many faustian themes- Victor Frankenstein is a man experimenting at the outer limits like Faust, defying god and exploring dangerous knowledge by creating a human being through the use of science.
 But the novel warns that unchecked scientific progress may be something of a ‘Faustian' bargain.
 Victor Frankenstein, in the end, by trying to play god, has unleashed a monster he is unable to control.

 Both Frankenstein and Goethe’s Faust were in many ways prophetic, when we contemplate the double edged sword of The Enlightenment, laying the foundation for the industrial revolution and the modern technological society it created.
 This has been apparent throughout the 20th and 21 first century, particularly when we consider the perils and terrors of the nuclear age, the recent financial crisis, and the increasing existential threat of climate change, which may now potentially threaten the survival of humanity itself.